Splunk Security

 We have a rapidly changing threat landscape that includes everything from Phishing to the proliferation of Malware, Supply Chain, and Ransomware.
 In addition, there is a pervasive nature of Ransomware to when it started, and it has grown considerably since the early Ransomware strains such as Wanna Cry.
 So, we have a Ransomware wave with loads of Ransomware families that encrypt in different ways.

-Remember that Ransomware applies Malware to many endpoints simultaneously, so if you have a network design of extensive macro segmentation with no intra-segment filtering.
-Ransomware can compromise all hosts that have valuable assets.
+Remember that Ransomware applies Malware to many endpoints simultaneously, so if you have a network design with extensive macro segmentation and no intra-segment filtering, it can compromise all hosts with valuable assets.

 Below is an example of a phishing attack.
 I’m using the Credential Harvestor to sniff credentials on a Google Web Template.
 The credential harvester, a credential stealer, is malicious software designed to steal sensitive login information from unsuspecting victims.
 Its primary targets are online banking platforms, email accounts, and social media platforms.
 By infiltrating a victim’s device, it quietly captures keystrokes, takes screenshots, or even intercepts network traffic to gather valuable login credentials.